 The aim of the campaign was to connect Micro Puff to an outdoor sports audience and to drive them to Patagonia’s bespoke Micro Puff landing page.
 The product itself was the result of years of intensive research and testing in extreme conditions and the creative reflected this.
 Canvas ads and videos advertised the unique attention to detail that had gone into the production of Micro Puff so the delivery of the creative needed to reach an audience who would appreciate this.
 This wasn’t any old lifestyle jacket to wear down the pub, this was real, technical gear intended to be put through its paces, and it was our job to put it in front of the people who would do that.

 Creating a customer journey with creative

-We split the campaign into three parts which guided audiences down a clear engagement journey.
+We utilised a marketing funnel, splitting the campaign into three parts which guided audiences down a clear engagement journey.
 The largest possible relevant audience were introduced to the campaign through a series of Facebook Canvas adverts, Instagram Stories and YouTube pre-rolls ads.
 Those that showed an interest in this initial stage of promotion were then served a longer video which gave more details surrounding the technical details of the product.
 Audiences were eventually served more direct advertising which guided them through to a point of purchase.

 We defined two audiences that we wanted to target with the campaign.
 One we created from utilising our expertise in discovering audience interests and demographics of people most likely to engage with the campaign.
 The other was an audience we created from Patagonia’s available social assets; we utilised the data available to us to create a variety of custom audiences and applied machine learning to help discover audiences that show a strong correlation to Patagonia’s current customers.
 Each audience was then carefully crafted to exclude the other audiences from its targeting to ensure we weren’t competing against ourselves to reach the same people.